Preservative Selection Guide

 INCI: Propylene Glycol (and) Diazolidinyl Urea (and) Iodopropynyl Butylcarbamate

-- Coverage: Broad-spectrum — very effective against Gram-positive, Gram-negative bacteria, yeast, and mold.
+- Coverage: Broad-spectrum — very effective against bacteria, yeast, and mold.

 - pH Range: 3–8